Pawelsung/MystanCodeProjects/README.md

   - **ImageProcessing**
     - `blur.py`: Script for displaying the original and blurred versions of the "smiley-face.png" image.
-    - `fire.py`: Script for highlighting areas recognized as fire in an image.
+    - `fire.py`: Script for highlighting areas recognized as fire.
     - `mirror_lake.py`: Script for creating a mirror lake vibe by placing an inverse image below the original one.
     - `PhotoshopReplaceBackground.py`: Script for creating a photoshopped image with a replaced background.
-    - `stanCodoshop.py`: Image processing script for finding the pixel with the smallest "color distance."
+    - `stanCodoshop.py`: Image processing script for removing objects from images and creating a image with only background.

   - **MiniProjects**
     - `bouncing_ball.py`: Your duplicated bouncing ball script.
     - `caesar.py`: Contains code related to the Caesar cipher, a simple encryption technique.
-    - `coin_flip_runs.py`: Your missing coin flip script.
+    - `coin_flip_runs.py`: Coin flip script.
     - `similarity.py`: Involves comparing the similarity between two pieces of text or data.
     - `weather_master.py`: Script for managing weather information.